sunrise-choir/ssb-validate/README.md

 Validate Secure Scuttlebutt (SSB) hash chains (in parallel)

-:warning: **Warning: this fork deviates significantly from the Sunrise Choir repository.** The primary difference is in the strictness of validation, with this fork including additional validation checks.
 The aim here is to get as close as possible to the full set of validation criteria employed by the [JavaScript implementation of ssb-validate](https://github.com/ssb-js/ssb-validate).

 Support for out-of-order validation (regular and parallel) and multi-author out-of-order validation (regular and parallel) has been added.

 ## Usage

-Visit the [ssb-validate2-rsjs](https://github.com/ssb-ngi-pointer/ssb-validate2-rsjs) repo (the `src/lib.rs` file in particular) to see examples of this crate in action.
+Visit the [ssb-validate2-rsjs-node](https://github.com/ssb-ngi-pointer/ssb-validate2-rsjs-node) repo (the `src/lib.rs` file in particular) to see examples of this crate in action.
 The validation functionality is paired with [ssb-verify-signatures](https://github.com/sunrise-choir/ssb-verify-signatures) to perform complete validation of SSB messages.
 A technique for returning an invalid message when performing parallel validation is also included in the code.

 Further examples can be seen in the tests of `src/lib.rs` in this repo.